ZCKaufman/Cognitive_Load_Detection/README.md

 4. A challenging mathematics task that is tailored to the participant's math level that is UNTIMED
 5. A challenging mathematics task that is tailored to the participant's math level that is TIMED (t = 3 minutes to complete the task)

+### Output
+Our code will output 9 data points in CSV format.
+The first line will be the labels, every line after that will be nine data points separated by commas.
+The data will have the following labels:

+10 Sample Average, Cumulative Sum, GSR Overall Average, Gyro X, Gyro Y, Gyro Z, Acc X, Acc Y, Acc Z

+The code will be output in a .txt file in the name/location that you specify when ou hit the "Start" button in CoolTerm.

+Note: On windows there are issues with trying to save to the desktop, I recommend if you are on Windows to save to somewhere in the Downloads or Documents folder.